Home Contact Us Donate eNews Signup

 In 2021, the 21st Century School Fund in partnership with the National Council on School Facilities and the International WELL Building Institute, released the 2021 State of our Schools national report.
 This report provides an overview of research on the impact and importance of public school facilities to education, health, the environment, communities, and resiliency.
 It analyzes facilities spending and investment in the years from FY2009 following the great recession to FY2019.

-In 2023 the 21st Century School Fund along with the University of California, Berkeley’s Institute of Urban and Regional Development, the National Center on School Facilities, and Child Trends was awarded a U.S. Department of Education grant to build the National Center on School Infrastructure.
+In 2023 the the University of California, Berkeley’s Institute for Urban and Regional Development, in Consortium with the 21st Century School Fund, the National Council on Schools Facilities, and Child Trends was awarded a U.S. Department of Education grant to build the National Center on School Infrastructure.
 This new national center works to strengthen system-wide capacity, across the nation, within states, and in local communities to build, operate, and maintain modern elementary and secondary schools.